 Best time to travel

 Sumatra is a perfect travel destination all year round.
 The temperature remains between 21°C to 33°C throughout the year.
-However, the wet season lasts from November to April while the dry season is from May to October.
+However, the wet season lasts from November to Febuary while the dry season is from May to October.
 But the inland destinations such as Bukit Lawang or Lake Toba are perfect all year round.
 There is rain usually just in the afternoon for 1 hour or so.

 Money